How to Apply for Undergraduate Admission

 - A $40 nonrefundable application fee

-- Official transcripts from all high schools and colleges attended (high school diploma or equivalent required upon enrollment)
+- Official transcript from most recent high school attended (high school diploma or equivalent required upon enrollment)

-- Interviews are required under certain circumstances at the request of the College, or granted at the request of the applicant.
-International students are required to interview
+* Interviews are required under certain circumstances at the request of the College or granted at the request of the applicant.

 Special Information for Transfer Students

 At LIM College, students who have graduated from high school and attended another post-secondary institution are considered transfer students.
 Each transfer student’s transcript will be evaluated individually.
-Only courses which are considered applicable to LIM College degrees will be considered for transfer.
-Transfer credits are awarded for grades of C or higher.
-(Passing grades lower than a C will be accepted for students transferring in with an associate degree.)
-All courses must be 100 level or above in order to be accepted.
-Grades do not transfer and are not used in the calculation of the student’s grade point average.
+Transfer credits are awarded for grades deemed passable at the transfer institution.
+Grades from other institutions do not transfer and are not used in the calculation of the student’s grade point average at LIM College.
 The maximum number of accepted transfer credits that may be applied towards an associate degree is 31.
 The maximum number of accepted transfer credits that may be applied towards a bachelor’s degree is 85.
 The number of transferred credits will determine a student’s entering academic level.
 Please see Transfer Credit Guidelines for more information.